thejackshelton/ui-compiler-idea/README.md

 });
 ```

-The compiler detects `select.getSelectedLabels` (a state property per the manifest), finds the JSX expression container that uses it, and wraps the entire expression in a generated `component$()`.
+The compiler detects `select.getSelectedLabels` (a state getter per the `get` prefix convention), finds the JSX expression container that uses it, and wraps the entire expression in a generated `component$()`.

 ### Simple State Access